-As a retired truck mechanic, a big part of my job was preventive maintenance.
+A big part of my job was preventive maintenance.
 It was boring but never the less a very necessary and very important job, to keep all the cars, trucks and equipment safe for the road and safe for families and the general public.
 But you don’t have to have a trained evil eye to spot unsafe vehicles with lights out.
-Coming towards you is this car with one head light out; I go by this fella, another head light out.
+Coming towards you is this car with one headlight out; I go by this fella, another headlight out.
 In any given day I will pass 5 cars + with lights out and that’s always, not some days, every day. …

 Then I spot “One light up and one light down” Lights out, signals out.
 Doesn’t anybody realize these conditions are a recipe for an accident waiting to happen?